TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 not God at all?

-Maybe the first interpretation became the majority view: we
+interpretation became the majority view: we

 Japanese have sinned, as evidenced by the fact that we were